akthammomani/Menara-App-Predict-House-Price-CA/Notebooks/Modeling/README.md

 |All features + {'min_samples_split': 6, 'min_samples_leaf': 6} (RandomizedSearchCV)|98.9881 %|23113.4753|1495079820.6304|38666.2620|98.9881 %|
 |Keeping Top-2 features + {max_depth=20} (RandomizedSearchCV) |99.2356 %|15092.9610|1129397345.5981|33606.5075|99.2365 %|

-## 6. Linear Regressioion Tuning Summary:
+## 6. Linear Regression Tuning Summary:

 As we can see below, when we're dropping 2 features ('malls', 'university_count'): we're seeing the best Result for Linear regression: